remotesynth/enterprise-auth-docs/saml.md

   ![Azure SAML settings](saml-settings-azure.png)

 7. Scroll down to the SAML Signing Certificate.
 If it is not active yet, enable it and then download the Base64 version.
+(More details about managing signing certificates within Azure can be found in their [documentation](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-sso-certs).)

   ![Base64 signing certificate](signing-certificate.png)